The 23 Arsenal academy graduates playing elsewhere in major leagues

 Willock, who joined the Arsenal academy at the age of four, made his first-team debut in 2017 but struggled to nail down a starting spot in their midfield.

-He is yet to rekindle the goalscoring form he showed during the loan spell but remains a key player for Steve Bruce’s side.
+He is yet to rekindle the goalscoring form he showed during the loan spell but is starting to pick up his form under Eddie Howe.

 Joe Willock matched Newcastle legend Alan Shearer by scoring in seven consecutive Premier League games 🔥pic.twitter.com/7Lm50TLcP5